Find out how to submit an academic appeal if you’re a student on a taught course.

 This is different from a complaint, which you would raise if you were dissatisfied with an aspect of your time at Sussex.

-- an error or procedural irregularity that has a material impact on the outcome
+- an error or procedural irregularity that has a material impact on your results

 - evidence of bias or prejudice during the assessment process.